JuliaLang/www.julialang.org/blog/2024/10/this-month-in-julia-world.md

 * [Well documented tips on how to minimize latency](https://docs.julialang.org/en/v1.12-dev/manual/performance-tips/#Execution-latency,-package-loading-and-package-precompiling-time) in your packages are now organized in a new section in the “Performance Tips” docs
 * The trace-compile capabilities provide a convenient way to track what the compiler is working on as you ecnounter new methods during runtime.
 It is extremely helpful when you want to figure out what precompile statements to add to your packages.
 A few quality-of-life improvements are coming up, with [better colored output for the traces](https://github.com/JuliaLang/julia/pull/55763).
 * Relatedly, recently we got a special-case of trace-compile, [the new trace-dispatch](https://github.com/JuliaLang/julia/pull/55848) which prints precompile statements only for dynamically encountered methods.
+* And to make this even better, both of these capabilities will now be available interactively directly from the REPL thanks to [new introspection macros](https://github.com/JuliaLang/julia/pull/55915).
 * A great new capability for profiling [why the garbage collector is being triggered](https://github.com/JuliaLang/julia/pull/55826).
 * Work on yet more parallelism in the gargabe collector ([parallel sweeps of stack pools](https://github.com/JuliaLang/julia/pull/55643))
 * Yet more refactoring and cleanup to enable use of [external garbage collectors](https://github.com/JuliaLang/julia/pull/55608).